commonmark/commonmark-spec/README.md

 syntax for line breaks and fenced code blocks.

-In all of this, I have been guided by eight years experience writing markdown implementations in several languages, including the first markdown parser not based on regular expression substitutions ([pandoc](http://github.com/jgm/pandoc)) and the first markdown parsers based on PEG grammars ([peg-markdown](http://github.com/jgm/peg-markdown), [lunamark](http://github.com/jgm/lunamark)).
-Maintaining these projects and responding to years of user feedback have given me a good sense of the complexities involved in parsing markdown, and of the various design decisions that can be made.
-I have also explored differences between markdown implementations extensively using [babelmark 2](http://johnmacfarlane.net/babelmark2/).
-In the early phases of working out the spec, I benefited greatly from collaboration with David Greenspan, and from feedback from several industrial users of markdown, including Jeff Atwood, Vincent Marti, and Neil Williams.
+In all of this, I have been guided by eight years experience writing Markdown implementations in several languages, including the first Markdown parser not based on regular expression substitutions ([pandoc](http://github.com/jgm/pandoc)) and the first markdown parsers based on PEG grammars ([peg-markdown](http://github.com/jgm/peg-markdown), [lunamark](http://github.com/jgm/lunamark)).
+Maintaining these projects and responding to years of user feedback have given me a good sense of the complexities involved in parsing Markdown, and of the various design decisions that can be made.
+I have also explored differences between Markdown implementations extensively using [babelmark 2](http://johnmacfarlane.net/babelmark2/).
+In the early phases of working out the spec, I benefited greatly from collaboration with David Greenspan, and from feedback from several industrial users of Markdown, including Jeff Atwood, Vincent Marti, and Neil Williams.